Txart/egg-simulation/devlog.md

 # TODOs
 - get better fit of domain to egg shape.
 Right now, N_Y is not computed according to the shape, so a lot of space is wasted in the array.

+# IDEAS
+- Make a transformation from cartesian coords to "ovoid" coords or radial coords and transform the PDE to solve.
+Might make the solution computationally less expensive (there are no "dead" cells), and it is more elegant overall.
+We like elegance.